experientials/ziloo/Hardware/OV2735-module/OV2735_CAMERA_MODULE.md

-### Recent changes

-I realised that the misunderstanding on connector layout was the numbering scheme.

-* Extra ground pins added
-* The pin numbers corrected to make connector layout clear
-* I2S is 1.8V, the microphone must connect to 1.8V
-* No need to use 3.3V in the design

-## THIS IS NOT THE LAYOUT !!!
+## THE FOLLOWING IS NOT THE PINOUT !!!

 Toward thin part with microphone and other sensors